apache/pekko-persistence-dynamodb/README.md

         - eg `sbt "set ThisBuild / version := \"1.0.0\"; sourceDistGenerate"`
     - Or you can add a file called `version.sbt` to the same directory that has the `build.sbt` containing something like
         - `ThisBuild / version := "1.0.0"`

+### Start the local DynamoDB instance without sbt

+* Run `docker-compose up` to download and start [Localstack](https://github.com/localstack/localstack/).
+* Make sure that env variables from .env.test are exported `source .env.test`
+* Now you are all set for running the test suite from `sbt`.
+* In order to stop the DynamoDB and clean up execute `docker-compose down`.

 ## Community